 Step 6.
 Accessing Coppermine Photo Gallery.

 Coppermine Photo Gallery will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/install.php or http://server-ip/install.php and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com/install.php or http://server-ip/install.php and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Coppermine Photo Gallery.
 Thanks for using this tutorial for installing Coppermine Photo Gallery on your Ubuntu 15.04 system.
 For additional help or useful information, we recommend you to check the official Coppermine Photo Gallery website.